 Rates are based on one of three Shopify fee plans: Basic Shopify, Shopify, or Advanced Shopify.
 The monthly fee-based plans cover everything from the management of your own Shopify store to the processing of payments made by your buyers.
 Customisation of your Shopify website is done primarily through HTML and CSS coding, though there is also a large selection of professional themes available in the Shopify Theme Store.
 Shops are fully customisable to help you build your own brand and make your platform appear exactly how you want it to.

-Shopify helps ease the business side of selling online by offering inventory management, product organisation, and SEO services for your shop.
-The e-commerce platform’s in-house shipping service makes it easy to get your products delivered to your buyers, and it also works with fulfillment centres and drop shipping providers.
-A range of analytics tools are also available to help you optimise your business, with statistics available on a centralised dashboard.
+Shopify helps ease the business side of selling online by offering inventory management, product organization, and SEO services for your shop.
+The e-commerce platform’s in-house shipping service makes it easy to get your products delivered to your buyers, and it also works with fulfillment centers and drop shipping providers.
+A range of analytics tools are also available to help you optimize your business, with statistics available on a centralised dashboard.